apache/carbondata/docs/csdk-guide.md

 ```
 /**
- *  read schema from path,
+ * Read schema from path,
  * path can be folder path, carbonindex file path, and carbondata file path
  * and user can decide whether check all files schema
  *
  * @param path carbon data path
  * @param validateSchema whether check all files schema